 Digitization requires new talent and skills

 So for the future it is especially important to find digital employees.
 Those who like to accept change, actively promote it and, at best, even devise and develop new systems, such as Blockchain or language assistants.

-Of course, the new always carries with it the "danger" of change and so some jobs will also fall prey to digitization.
-But at the same time, quite new - perhaps more exciting - jobs will be created here.
-New equipment and machinery may make assembly line work obsolete.
-For this, it will then need more appropriate professionals who can operate and maintain the devices.
+Of course, the new always harbors the “danger” of change and so digitization will also fall victim to some jobs.
+But at the same time, completely new - maybe more exciting - jobs will be created here.
+New equipment and machines may make assembly line work superfluous.
+This in turn requires more skilled workers who can operate and maintain the devices.
 And the production facilities can be brought back home.

 What attitude does it take to survive in a digital world?

 The right education and training for the future is only one side of the coin.
 Certainly, continuous education is necessary.
 But what if your skills become obsolete with a new innovation?
 So you do not stand on the street, you need the following settings, which by the way also apply to companies in general:

 It needs unrestricted openness to new developments.
 If you initially take a negative attitude from a gut feeling, you have a long-term disadvantage.